Estimating cluster masses: a comparative study between machine learning and maximum likelihood: Simulation data

 Assessment of the MLE and NN estimation of cluster masses from kinematical data, will rely on the data extracted from the MultiDark Planck 2 (MDPL2) N-body simulation \citep{mdpl...793..127V}, provided by the CosmoSim database.
 The dark matter only simulation adopts the Planck cosmological parameters and contains $3840^3$ particles in a cubic box of $1000\hmpc$ on the side.
 Halo catalogs generated using the Rockstar halo finder \citep{Behroozi2013} are also available with halo mass and radius according to various definitions.
 We adopt the definition of a halo virial radius as the radius within which the mean density equals to $\Delta_{\mathrm{v}}(z)\rho_\mathrm{m}$ where $\Delta_\mathrm{v} \approx 360$ at $z=0$ \citep{Bryan1998} and $\rho_\mathrm{m}$ is the mean background density.
 Accordingly, the virial mass is approximated by

 For both MLE and NN analyses, we limit our sample to cluster halos with $M_\mathrm{v} > 10^{14}\hmsol$, yielding approximately $26,000$ clusters in the simulation volume. \Cref{table:cluster_count} lists the number of clusters from the simulation in four mass ranges (In units of $10^{14}\,h^{-1}\,\textrm{M}_\odot$).
 For each cluster, we assemble its \textit{Cluster-Associated Halos} (hereafter \cah ) population by first collecting all of its sub-halos and then including any additional distinct halos whose three-dimensional positions lie within a cube of side length $68\,h^{-1}\,\mathrm{Mpc}$ centered on the cluster.
-This cube size is sufficient to encompass the maximum FoG elongations produced by our full range of cluster virial masses.
+This scale-length is motivated as follows.
+Assuming a typical FoG redshift space elongation of \(\sim 10\,\rv\), we require \(\lvert s\rvert \le 11\,\rv\).
+For the largest halo in the sample, with \(\rv \simeq 3\hmpc\), this becomes \(\lvert s\rvert \le 34\hmpc\).
+Hence, this cube size is sufficient to encompass the maximum FoG elongations produced by our full range of cluster virial masses.

 We work in the distant observer limit and define a Cartesian coordinate system centered on the cluster, in which the $x_1-x_2$ plane is perpendicular to line-of-sight axis $x_3$.
 The projected distances of \cah\ is computed as $R=(x_1^2+x_2^2)^{1/2}$.
 At low redshifts, the redshift space coordinate, $s=cz/H_0$, of a galaxy is related to the true distance coordinate \( x_3 \) by,